Can You Dispute a Pending Transaction?

 Let's say you have made a purchase, and the merchant informs you it has failed, and you repeat the transaction while the first is still pending.
 Or worse, what if your card is stolen and used by someone else without your permission?

 If this happens, you need to report the issue to the bank to review failed transactions.
-DoNotPay can help you dispute pending transactions and get a resolution within the shortest possible time.
+DoNotPay can help you and get a resolution within the shortest possible time.

 How to Dispute Transactions On Pending Purchases Using DoNotPay

 DoNotPay makes it easy for you to dispute bank charges, stop transactions, and get back your money.
-You can dispute a pending debit card transaction by logging into your account and visiting the "Chargeback Instantly" screen.
+You can dispute a pending debit card transaction by logging into your account and visiting the "File a Chargeback" screen.
 Then, follow the on-screen instructions to do the following:

 - Select the payment method and the name of your bank.
 Choose the specific pending transaction.
 You can then enter the specific bank and dispute debit card charge.